-The book “Escaping the Build Trap” by Melissa Perri is a great read if you’re serious about building an outcome-focused organization.
+If you’re serious about building an outcome-focused organization “Escaping the Build Trap” by Melissa Perri is a great read.
 In this post, we share a few key takeaways from the book.
 We’ll share common product management practices and deliverables we’ve observed as examples of the “build trap”.
-And we’ll show how dragonboat can effectively enable product leaders, from CPOs to their teams, to run an outcome-focused product organization.
+And we’ll show how a great portfolio tool like Dragonboat enables product leaders, from CPOs to their teams, effectively run an outcome-focused product organization.

 “A product led organization is characterized by a culture that organizes outcomes over outputs, including a company cadence that revolves around evaluating strategies in accordance with meeting outcomes.”

 The strategic framework

 The context of strategic framework is more functional, than theoretical.

 The terminology of the strategic framework Melissa uses is “Vision, Strategic Intent, Product Initiatives, and Options.”